Professor Foluke Adebisi

 Biography

-She currently teaches Law and Race, Rich Law Poor Law, as well as Health Law and the Body.
-She has also taught on Contract Law (both undergraduate and postgraduate), Foundations of Business Law as well as Law of Tort.
+She currently teaches Law and Race, Rich Law Poor Law, as well as Health Law and the Body, and Health Inequalities in Law and Society.
+She has also taught on Contract Law (both undergraduate and postgraduate), Foundations of Business Law, and law of Tort.

 Research interests